bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

      rm /lib/modules/5.14.0-sc/modules.dep

 ### Reboot and confirm the upgrade
-Finally we reboot the unit and confirm that the new kernel is operational.
+Finally, we reboot the unit and confirm that the new kernel is operational.

 Rebooting the unit can be performed via the Seagate Central command